 Sprinkle with some grated cheddar and chopped cilantro, and serve with warm flour tortillas, saltine crackers, or even corn chips.
 Dig in.

 And back to those spices.
 I can’t stress enough about quality here.
 I hope you’re fortunate to have a local spice shop to purchase fresh-ground ingredients.
 I’m lucky that I have Savory Spice Shop It’s a locally owned mom and pop operation that specializes in providing all things spice.

 Savory Spice Shop grinds scores of spices weekly, I practically live in that place.
-Always support local, but if you don’t have that option, Penzeys Spices is another option, with quality ingredients available.
+Always support local.

 With that said, let’s make some championship chili.
 This one feeds an army.